Manor Leas Junior Academy

 Please take a look at the example below, which includes year 6 pupils reviewing a book called 'Once' by Morris Gleitzman.
 This was a book that the pupils in year 6 were specifically passionate about and they thoroughly enjoyed putting the film together.

 On a Monday, the English lesson is dedicated to spelling.
 Manor Leas embraces an explorative approach to the teaching of spelling, which follows the structure of RESCUE - Read, Explore, Spell, Check, Understand, and Explain.
 During these lessons, children are encouraged to read and explore spelling rules and root words, alongside synonyms, antonyms and word classes.
+During the explore section, the pupils also take a phonics approach to exploring the number of phonemes in each word.
 They are then able to practise spelling the words, using a range of different strategies before proof-reading and checking for errors.
-Finally, children are given the opportunity to demonstrate their understanding of those words by writing them in sentences or linking them to definitions, before explaining the rule to a peer.
+Finally, children are given the opportunity to demonstrate their understanding of thosev words by writing them in sentences or linking them to definitions, before explaining the rule to a peer.
 All children within the school receive Spelling Shed logins to practise spelling the words at home, as part of their homework.

 The spelling menu/mat can be used to practise your spellings at home alongside spelling shed.
 Little and often is the best way to ensure that the spelling rules are retained in your long term memory.